Policy Statement for the Obama Team

 of political prisoners in Haiti, assist Haiti with poverty reduction

 through domestic agricultural investments, not sweatshops and repugnant

 free trade wages and failed policies of dumping US goods in Haiti, supports

-community policing, support canceling -without conditions- unfair debt
+community policing, supports canceling -without conditions- unfair debt

-to international financial institutions and promotes the return to Haiti
+to international financial institutions and promotes a return of Haiti

 stability, participatory democracy, stop the flow of refugees and illegal